-Thanks to mobile-friendly delivery options and improved design, the overall learning experience for learners today is easier and more efficient.
+Thanks to on-the-go delivery options and improved design, the overall learning experience for learners today is easier and more efficient.

 So what technology could you be leveraging right now that you aren’t currently?
 Let’s explore.

 The average adult checks their phone 150 times a day.
 You’d think checking your phone that many times a day would become a distraction, but 94% of smartphone users say they are more efficient, because of them.
-So it’s no surprise that companies are developing mobile apps to support their workforce with on-the-go, mobile learning.
+So it’s no surprise that companies are developing apps to support their workforce with on-the-go learning.

 2. On-demand eLearning

 With app usage on the rise, bite-sized learning eLearning is becoming more and more accessible to learners.
 Whether their a field rep looking to quickly understand a new product feature or a seasoned employee looking for a refresh on a particular topic, on-demand learning also allows for learners to access the information when it is necessary.